 The health claims made on the packaging of supplements are covered by EU legislation, but many still promote ingredients that have no approved claims.

 You can read our full investigation into food supplements in the February issue of Which? magazine.
-If you’re not already a Which? member, you can subscribe by taking a £1 one-month trial to Which? magazine.
+You can try Which? if you’re not already a member.

 Cod liver oil supplements

 Cod liver oil supplements often claim to help maintain bone and muscle health.
 But what’s not always made clear on the packaging is that, typically, the active ingredient that actually contributes to your joint health is vitamin D.